Meet our Coaches

 Eleni Gesch-Karamanlidis has coached ARC’s Recreational team since 2016.
 Her sculling rowing career started when she was 5 in her hometown of Narragansett, RI and has taken her from the Charles to the open ocean off the coast of Maine.
 When she’s not at the boathouse, she serves as an innovation strategist for 18F, the federal government’s internal tech consultancy.

 Hannah Heyerdahl coaches the Junior Novice Women’s squad.
 She rowed competitively at UGA and GaTech for four years during college while perusing her engineering degree.
 She grew up in Atlanta, Georgia and moved to Austin after college.
 She also still enjoys rowing on the women’s competitive team at ARC.

-Ethan Nussdorfer originally from Michigan, I have lived in Austin for a few years now, and I’m still getting used to the heat.
+Ethan Nussdorfer originally from Michigan, I have lived in Austin for a few years now.
 I first learned about rowing in high school when my aunt rowed on a pink ribbon team, but I didn’t row myself until I was a freshman at Michigan State University (Go Green!).
 I rowed as a lightweight rower with the MSU Crew Club there and graduated in 2013.
 I started coaching with ARC after I moved to Austin in Spring of 2016.